Sly Spy: Gameplay

 Players control the secret agent name Sly Spy through eight different stages.
 Some stages have their own gameplay.
 In the first part of the first stage, players shoot enemies horizontally while sky-diving.
 The second half of the first, third, fifth, sixth and eighth stages are played in a run and gun format similar to Namco's Rolling Thunder and its sequels, but it lacks the ability to jump between the top and bottom floors while grabbing rails.
 Also, when out of ammo or attacked by a boss with one hit, Sly Spy drops his firearm while the game becomes a beat'em up in 2D platform manner, much like Shinobi.
 Players can make Sly Spy do three different kicks: high kicks, low kicks and jump kicks.
 The second stage shows Sly Spy riding on his motorcycle with a built-in machine gun, which makes this stage a combination of run-and-gun and vehicular combat game formats, much like Moon Patrol.
 The fourth and seventh stages are in marine-based, side-scrolling shooter format.
 Minor enemies will drop several different items when defeated, such as extra ammo, cans of Coca-Cola-esque soda and machine guns.
 Sometimes, enemies will drop a jetpack on land or a DPV while underwater to make transportation easier.

-James Bond references

-Enemies also drop parts of the ultimate weapon in the game called the Golden Gun, which is based on the weapon of the same name from the novel/film titled The Man with the Golden Gun; however, instead of shooting Golden Bullets like in the James Bond series, Sly Spys version functions nearly the same way as the Cobra Gun in Data East's 1988 RoboCop arcade game and the Heavy Barrel energy cannon from the arcade game of the same name.
+Enemies also drop parts of the ultimate weapon in the game called the Golden Gun, which functions nearly the same way as the Cobra Gun in Data East's 1988 RoboCop arcade game and the Heavy Barrel energy cannon from the arcade game of the same name.
 It is also shaped like a rifle instead of a pistol; when the Golden Gun is equipped along with either the motorcycle or a DPV, their built-in firearms will shoot the same energy bolts shot from the Golden Gun itself.

-Besides the protagonist and the Golden Gun being references of the James Bond series, several bosses and stages in the game are based on villains and settings in the James Bond series.
-The second boss is based on Jaws from the films The Spy Who Loved Me and Moonraker, the third boss is based on Oddjob from the film Goldfinger, and the ninth and final stage is based on the launch base seen in Moonraker.